-Sprint on track to shut down iDEN network on June 30Alex Wagner - Deputy Managing Editor, News Desk
+Sprint on track to shut down iDEN network on June 30Alex Wagner - Editorial Director of News and Content

 Sprint has been planning to shut down its iDEN service as part of its Network Vision project since late 2010, and now the carrier has confirmed that it's on track to give iDEN the axe on June 30, 2013.
 The final day of full iDEN service will be on June 29, with the shut down expected to begin "first thing" on June 30.
 Devices that access the iDEN network will lose both voice and data services (including 911 calls) on that date as Sprint shuts down its switch locations, powers down equipment and eliminates the backhaul at each cell site.